-If an HPSS device or drive needs to be locked or unlocked or if any device/drive configuration needs to be done, the Devices and Drives list window is the first stop (for detailed information, see Section 7.1.1, "Devices and Drives window").
+If an HPSS device or drive needs to be locked or unlocked or if any device/drive configuration needs to be done, the Devices and Drives list window is the first stop (for detailed information, see Devices and Drives window).
 It facilitates drive locking and unlocking, and it also lets administrators access the following windows:

-- Disk/Tape Device Configuration is used to configure, modify, or delete device and drive configurations.
-See for more information. - Mover Device Information is used to view or update the state of the Mover device.
-See Section 7.2.1, "Mover Device Information window" for more information. - PVL Drive Information is used to view or update the state or configuration of the PVL drive.
-See Section 7.2.2, "PVL Drive Information window" for more information.
+- Disk/Tape/Object Store Device Configuration is used to configure, modify, or delete device and drive configurations.
+See Configure a new device and drive for more information. - Mover Device Information is used to view or update the state of the Mover device.
+See Mover Device Information window for more information.

+• PVL Drive Information is used to view or update the state or configuration of the PVL drive.
+See PVL Drive Information window for more information.